nannou-org/website/src/markdown/posts/moss_grant_completion.md

 During our work we also came across [cubeb](https://github.com/kinetiknz/cubeb).
 Like CPAL, cubeb is a cross-platform audio I/O library, though implemented in C and C++.
-The project is the audio backend currently in use by Firefox, and a an early effort at porting parts of the project have begun at [cubeb-rs](https://github.com/djg/cubeb-rs).
-We would love to see an exploration of how the two projects might collaborate and potentially combine efforts to achieve the goal of creating a nice pure-Rust cross-platform audio I/O experience.
+The project is the audio backend currently in use by Firefox, and an early effort at porting parts of the project have begun at [cubeb-rs](https://github.com/djg/cubeb-rs).
+We would love to see an exploration of how the two projects might collaborate and potentially combine efforts to achieve the goal of creating a nice, pure-Rust, cross-platform audio I/O experience.

 **Updating nannou**

-Of course, we are excited to land all of these recent improvements in `dasp` and `cpal` in nannou!
+Of course, we are excited to land all of these recent improvements in nannou!
 In particular, this allows us to begin experimenting with running nannou sketches and applications on the web!
 [Stay tuned](https://github.com/nannou-org/nannou/issues/7).